sanjanascorner/Classification-of-Satellite-images/README.md

 # Classification of satellite images into water, land and urban areas

 ### Project Description:
 Satellite image processing is a crucial area of research due to its broad applications, ranging from environmental monitoring to urban planning and disaster management.
-The field has evolved significantly, transitioning from traditional methods involving handcrafted features to advanced techniques leveraging high-performance computing and machine learning.
+The field has evolved significantly, transitioning from traditional methods involving handcrafted features to advanced techniques such as machine learning.
 This repository focuses on satellite image analysis by implementing a systematic, step-by-step process using image processing techniques to classify a given image into water, forest, and urban areas.
 #### Summary -